 It’s important to stress that your answers won’t increase or decrease the quality of the lessons; you won’t miss out on anything, whatever you choose.

-We have a high score here because it’s quick and easy to get started, but if we had to find one negative, the questions could be more in-depth.
+I have a high score here because it’s quick and easy to get started, but if I had to find one negative, the questions could be more in-depth.
 It’s great when platforms try to personalize the learning experience, and perhaps Simply Piano could have gone a little further.